sc-idevops/pandoc_resume/markdown/resume.md

 - Maintained positive work/learning atmosphere by building relationships with fellow interns and other senior engineers.
 - Answered questions and taught several other interns how read error messages & diagnose failures when deploying on Github actions.

-*Docker:*
+*Docker & Kubernetes:*

-- Built Docker Images and deployed into an AWS Kubernetes cluster for:
+- Built Docker Images and deployed into an AWS Kubernetes cluster as a test for:
   - bitnami/Nginix and Kibana
 - Created Jenkins Dockerfile from Scratch.
   - Setup simple Hello-world pipeline in Jenkins to test Docker deployment of Jenkins.
-- Created Redis Dockerfile from Scratch.
-  - Setup Redis test script in python to test Docker deployment of Redis.

-*Terraform/Ansible:*
+- Created an AWS Kubernetes ingress controller for xtermjs as a test.
+- Co-Developed a web project that generates a Kubernetes deployment file based on user inputted criteria.
+- Analyzed and troubleshoot issues with Kubernetes deployments when testing deployments for open source automation catalog including: persistent volume mount issues, ingress controller issues, services accessibility issues and more.
+- Created bash script to audit Kubernetes pods for liveness probes, readiness probes, and resource limits/requests and then reported which pods had probes in their spec.
+- Created python script to produce audit report of Kubernetes pod report of if liveness and readiness probes are enabled as well as if resource requests and limit are enabled.

+*Github & Pipelines:*

+- Enforced version control best practices, including pruning over 100 dead branches from Github repositories, and secrets management.
+- Developed a Github Actions Pipeline step to ensure users could be automatically logged in with their Azure credentials, and ensured these credentials were protected using Github secrets.
+- Refined a Github Actions pipeline to list existing deployments in a combo box to reduce user error for pipeline input.
+- Converted a Github reusable action cluster from docker type to composite type (for better code re-usability) which pulled the kube configuration for an AWS Kubernetes.
+- Converted a Github reusable action from docker type to composite type that validated a successful rollout of a deployment on an AWS Kubernetes cluster.
+- Wrote a Github reusable action that scans a docker image using Google’s new Open Source Vulnerability Scanner.

+*Terraform & Ansible:*

-- Deployed Terraform Infrastructure-as-code to automatically create:
+- Deployed Terraform Infrastructure-as-code to automatically create the following for pipeline testing:
   - Azure Data Blob Storage, Azure Kubernetes Cluster, and Azure Data Factory
 - Wrote terraform to deploy s3 buckets in AWS with lifecycle options
 - Wrote terraform to build and deploy virtual machine for nginx server in AWS.